 In September 2021, we entered into a non-binding memorandum of understanding with Celltrion Healthcare, a biopharmaceutical company, for the supply of an anti-TNF biosimilar drug used in our ongoing development of anti-TNF products.
 The parties have not entered into a definitive agreement regarding such relationship to date, and such definitive agreement may not ultimately be entered into on terms contemplated, if at all.
-In the event that we are unable to come to mutually agreeable definitive terms with Celltrion Healthcare, we will need to locate an alternative supplier of the anti-TNF biosimilar drug, and we may be unable to find an alternative supplier or such alternative supplier may require less favorable terms than are currently contemplated.
+In the event that we are unable to come to mutually agreeable definitive terms with Celltrion Healthcare, the Company has been in discussions with an alternative supplier of the anti-TNF biosimilar drug which has expressed interest in proceeding.
+We may ultimately be unable to find an alternative supplier or such alternative supplier may require less favorable terms than are currently contemplated.
 Any of the above may materially adversely affect our business, results of operations and financial condition.